anybox/docker-workshop/README.md

 # docker-workshop

-This is the docker tutorial we are using at Anybox workshops
+This is the docker gitbook we are using at Anybox workshops.